 The difference between engagement and satisfaction

-Poll Everywhere employee satisfaction surveys
+Poll Everywhere employee engagement surveys

 “The live Q&A with our COO is a special experience at Poll Everywhere.
 It’s authentic, it’s unfiltered, and it is truly impactful.”